osborne7/typescript-dicey-business/README.md

 # dicey-business-2
 Covalence

+Convert the following lab to use Typescript:

+Original Lab:
 This lab will combine principles of HTML, CSS, JavaScript, Accessing/Creating/Modifying HTML elements, and Object Oriented Programming.

 ## General Requirements